sainnhe/khn/content/first-step/build-and-modify-the-linux-kernel.md

 $ make menuconfig
 ```

 All the modifications will be saved in `.config`.
-The next question is how to save your modifications and reproduce it in another machine?
+The next question is how to reproduce your modified config in another machine?
 One way is directly copying `.config` to another machine, but there is a problem with this approach, that is, if the architecture of another machine is different from the current machine, then the `.config` file may not be applicable to the other machine.

-Can we save the differences between the modified config and the default config, and apply the differences in another machine?
-In this way, the config used in another machine will be based on the default config of another machine's architecture.
+Can we save the differences between the modified config and the default config, and apply the differences in another machine's default config?
+In this way, the config used in another machine can be based on the default config of another machine's architecture.
 To do this, type:

 ```shell
 $ make savedefconfig
 ```

-This command will generate a file `defconfig` which contains minimal configuration that includes only the symbols that differ from the default configuration.
-Copy this file to another machine and you can reproduce the config by `make defconfig`.
+This command will generate a file `defconfig` in the project root directory which contains minimal configuration that includes only the symbols that differ from the default configuration.
+Copy this file to another machine and you can reproduce the config by executing `make defconfig`.

-What if you pulled from the remote repository and some configuration options have changed?
+Another question is what if you pull from the remote repository and some configuration options have changed?
 To update `.config` based on current kernel source code, execute:

 ```shell
 $ make oldconfig
 ```

-Except for configuration targets, there are also some configuration topic targets which can easily enable a feature without having to modify tons of configuration options.
+`make help` will print not only configuration targets, but also configuration topic targets which can easily enable a feature without having to modify dozens of configuration options.
 For example, to enable KVM (Kernel-based Virtual Machine) guest support:

 ```shell
 $ make kvm_guest.config